-Burckhardt was not able to identify several churches of ancient Gerasa built with materials taken from the large portico which surrounded the Temple to Artemis because their floor mosaics with Christian symbols were covered with rubble.
+Burckhardt was not able to identify several churches of ancient Gerasa which were built in 529-533 with materials taken from the large portico which surrounded the Temple to Artemis because their floor mosaics with Christian symbols were covered with rubble.

 Sts.
-Cosmas and Damian's is the largest of three adjoining churches built in 529-533 near that temple.
+Cosmas and Damian's is the largest of three adjoining churches near that temple.

 Sts.
 Cosmas and Damian's: detail of the floor mosaic with the dedication to the saints

-The floor of the church was decorated with a complex mosaic which contained inscriptions with the name of the donors, Christian symbols (e.g. peacocks), traditional geometric patterns including swastikas and elaborate decorations depicting grapes, a reference to the farming activities of the region.
+The floor of the church was decorated with a complex mosaic which contained inscriptions with the name of the donors (similar to what can be seen in many early churches, e.g. at Aquileia), Christian symbols (e.g. peacocks), traditional geometric patterns including swastikas and elaborate decorations depicting grapes, a reference to the farming activities of the region.

 Details of the mosaics of the nearby churches

 The adjoining churches of St. John's and St. George's retain only fragments of their floor mosaics (some of which have been moved to a small museum inside the archaeological area).
 They are very similar to that at Sts.
 Cosmas and Damian's.

 Church of Bishop Isaiah: details of its mosaics